aribeironovaes/adventofcode/2025/Day3-Puzzle1-Lobby/README.md

     // Try all pairs (i, j) where i < j for i in 0..<(batteries.count - 1) {
         for j in (i + 1)..<batteries.count {
-            // Form 2-digit number from positions i and j let joltage = Int(String(batteries[i]) + String(batteries[j]))!
+            let joltage = Int(String(batteries[i]) + String(batteries[j]))!
             maxJoltage = max(maxJoltage, joltage)
         }